|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Bomber 1 was located on the Pallikulo Peninsula near Pallikulo village bordering Pallikulo Bay at the southeastern corner of Espiritu Santo.
+Bomber 1 was located on the Pallikulo Peninsula near Pallikulo village bordering Pallikulo Bay at the southeastern of Espiritu Santo in Vanuatu (New Hebrides).
 Also known as "Bomber Field No. 1", "Pallikulo Field" or "Fighter 1".
 Later, Bomber 2 (Pekoa Field) was constructed nearby.

 Built by the U. S. Army with a single runway oriented northwest to southeast.
 By June 1, 1943 the single runway measured 6,200' x 150' and was the longest runway on Espiritu Santo.